 - Bilingual in English and an Asian language.

 Starts: June 2023

 Location: hybrid (primarily virtual with some in-person work required in Northern Virginia)

 Reports to: Civic Engagement Manager

 Pay + Benefits: $44-47K (negotiable; commensurate w/ experience).
 Full health, dental, and vision insurance.
 401(k) matching.
 Also, paid time off, vacation, sick days (if you, a partner, or a family member are sick), and other leave time customized to your unique circumstances.
 We close December 25 – January 1 to recognize end-of-year stress and time for reflection and rejuvenation.

+To Apply Applications are closed.
 Send resume to Sami Watson (firstname.lastname@example.org) with the subject “Hamkae Center Field Coordinator.”
 Please indicate on your resume and/or an optional cover letter with what civic engagement platforms you are familiar with.
-Applications will be reviewed on a rolling basis with a deadline of March 31, 2023.
+Applications will be reviewed on a rolling basis with a deadline of 11:59pm on April 18, 2023.

 Hamkae Center organizes Asian Americans in Virginia to achieve social, economic, and racial justice.
 Through community organizing, public policy advocacy, civic engagement, and youth leadership development, Hamkae Center works to build a future in which low- and middle-income, immigrant, people of color, and marginalized communities can fully participate in U.S. society and work together as makers of lasting change.
 We are the Virginia affiliate of the NAKASEC Network.
 Other members include HANA Center (Illinois), Woori Center (Pennsylvania), MinKwon Center for Community Action (New York), and Woori Juntos (Texas).